Rhode Island School of Design Museum: Costumes and textiles

-The RISD Museum has one of the finest collections of historical textiles and items of dress in the US, with a range that spans centuries from at least 1500 BCE to the present, and which includes representative cloth and clothing from many geographic areas.
-Starting with items such a pair of Native American moccasins and a Hawaiian barkcloth acquired in the museum's early history, the collection has grown to include more than 26,000 objects today.
+The RISD Museum has a large collection of historical textiles and items of dress, with a range that spans centuries from at least 1500 BCE to the present, and includes representative cloth and clothing from many geographic areas.
+Starting with items such a pair of Native American moccasins and a Hawaiian barkcloth acquired in the museum's early history, the collection has grown to include more than 26,000 objects.
 The earliest piece in the collection is a fragment from an ancient Egyptian tomb, but a major focus of the department's collecting agenda is the acquisition of contemporary fashion and textiles from all over the world.

-The richness of the Costume and Textiles collections extends from examples of Elizabethan needlework, Italian Renaissance textiles, French printed toile de Jouey, Navajo chief's blankets, and fashions from the most celebrated European and American designers of the 19th and 20th centuries.
-A world-renowned group of Japanese Noh theater robes and Buddhist priest robes was donated by Lucy Truman Aldrich, the greatest single donor to the RISD Museum's textile collection.
+The Costume and Textiles collections extends from examples of Elizabethan needlework, Italian Renaissance textiles, French printed toile de Jouey, Navajo chief's blankets, and fashions from famous European and American designers of the 19th and 20th centuries.
+Lucy Truman Aldrich is RISD's greatest single donor to the textile collection.
+Some of her donations include a Japanese Noh theater robes and Buddhist priest robes.